github-education-resources/GitHubGraduation-2022/_data/adrian2504/adrian2504.md

-Name: Adrian Dsouza
+name: Adrian Dsouza

-Institution: Rajiv Gandhi Institute of Technology (Computer Engineering)
+institution: Rajiv Gandhi Institute of Technology (Computer Engineering)

-Quote: THERE IS NO DREAM EVER TOO BIG AND NO DREAMER EVER TOO SMALL!!!! 😃
+quote: THERE IS NO DREAM EVER TOO BIG AND NO DREAMER EVER TOO SMALL!!!! 😃

-Github_user: adrian2504
+github_user: adrian2504